alphagov/govuk-developer-docs/source/manual/github-unavailable.html.md

 ## Public GitHub (application code)

-Many of the Git repositories which make up GOV.UK are hosted on public GitHub.
-We may need to deploy changes at any time, and GitHub.com is a Software as a Service (SaaS) product which is not guaranteed to be available.
+Many of the git repositories which make up GOV.UK are hosted on public GitHub.
+We may need to deploy changes at any time, and GitHub is a Software as a Service (SaaS) product which is not guaranteed to be available.

 If GitHub is unavailable, we lose:

 * Access to our primary code repository
 * The ability to authenticate with Jenkins, as it makes use of GitHub groups

-We mirror all our repositories to AWS CodeComit every two hours using the [`govuk-repo-mirror`](https://github.com/alphagov/govuk-repo-mirror) scripts.
-This is run from the [`Mirror_Repositories`](https://ci.integration.publishing.service.gov.uk/job/Mirror_Repositories/) CI job
-In the event of Github being down, we can deploy the code from AWS CodeCommit repos.
+We [mirror all GitHub repositories](repository-mirroring.html) tagged with `govuk` to AWS CodeCommit every 2 hours.
+In the event of GitHub being down, we can deploy from AWS CodeCommit repos.
 This requires help from a GOV.UK AWS admin.

 ### Deploying from AWS CodeCommit

-Use the normal deployment job but check the box to deploy from AWS CodeCommit.
+Use the normal deployment Jenkins job but check the box to deploy from AWS CodeCommit.

 ### Making changes to code in AWS CodeCommit before deployment